AylanBoscarino/typed-react-native-starter-pack/README.md

 +NewComponent.options = {};
 ```
 Notice the options propertie we're adding an options object to the component's
-prototype, this is needed because RNN sees options as an static attribute of a
+prototype, this is needed because RNN sees options as a static attribute of a
 class component.
 Through the options object we'll be able to set some configurations
 of the component's navigation, such as the Navbar style.